Saros: How to Make the Roguelite Easier – 7 Key Tips

 The most common way to lose a run in Saros is not low damage.
 It is losing track of the one thing that actually matters in the room: a dangerous elite, a projectile source, a healing opportunity, or a pickup you must grab after the wave ends.
 In busy arenas, your first job is to keep the fight readable.

 That means two simple rules.
 First, never stand still.
 Constant movement causes a surprising amount of enemy fire to miss naturally, and it builds the dodge rhythm you need for later biomes.
-Second, try to keep most enemies in front of you instead of letting the room collapse around your back.
+Second, keep most enemies in front of you instead of letting the room collapse around your back.
 A clean half-circle strafe is safer than frantic zig-zagging into crossfire.

 • Prioritize the closest fast enemy before the tankier one in the distance.